SoftDev4Research/4OSS-lesson/_episodes/05-use-registry.md

 > {: .solution}
 {: .challenge}

+Looking at all four FAIR principles (Findability, Accessibility, Interoperability and Reusability), it may be worth checking out the [Top 10 FAIR Data & Software Things](https://librarycarpentry.org/Top-10-FAIR/).
+These are brief guides (stand alone, self paced training materials), called "Things", that can be used by the research community to understand how they can make their research (data and software) more FAIR, with each discipline/topic having its own specific list.

+For Research Software, the [Top 10 FAIR Data & Software "Things"](https://librarycarpentry.org/Top-10-FAIR/2018/12/01/research-software/) are briefly the following:
+  1. Create a description of your software
+  2. Register your software in a software registry
+  3. Get and use a unique and persistent identifier for your software
+  4. Make sure that people can download your software
+  5. Explain the functionality of your software
+  6. Use standard (community agreed) formats for inputs and outputs
+  7. Document your software
+  8. Give your software a license
+  9. State how to cite your software
+  10. Follow best practices for software development

+As you can see, all of them have been briefly discussed in this lesson, and it is definitely worth reading through the full short guide yourselves.

 ## Example

-Now that you have been exposed to the 4 Open Source Software recomendations.
-Here is an example to see how all of these recomendations come together.
+Now that you have been exposed to the 4 Open Source Software recommendations.
+Here is an example to see how all of these recommendations come together.

 ### OpenSNP

 The [openSNP](https://opensnp.org/) is an Open Source Software project which makes use of other Open Source Software.
 We have selected this as an example because it complies with all 4 recommendations.

 The [openSNP](https://opensnp.org/) project is licensed under the [MIT License](https://github.com/openSNP/snpr/blob/master/LICENSE.md), the code is at [GitHub](https://github.com/openSNP/snpr).
 The data is donated into the public domain using [CC0 1.0](http://creativecommons.org/publicdomain/zero/1.0/).
 The CSS of openSNP is provided by [Bootstrap](http://twitter.github.com/bootstrap/), from Twitter and is licensed under the [Apache License v2.0](http://www.apache.org/licenses/LICENSE-2.0), the search icon comes from [glyphicons](http://glyphicons.com/).
 If you are interested in this project here are the [contribution guidelines](https://github.com/openSNP/snpr/blob/master/CONTRIBUTING.md).
 Also, find the [registry of openSNP in bio.tools](https://bio.tools/openSNP) to see publication, citations and how to credit the software.